PriorityGO – Vision and mission of the PRIGO schools

 PRIGO Strategic Board

-The strategic and long-term development of PRIGO schools as well as the implementation of our philosophical concept and evaluation of all processes are managed by the PRIGO Strategic Council (PSC).
-It has six members and consists of three members of the Praesidium and three other members.
-The PSC guarantees compliance with the rules of the PriorityGO approach.
+The strategic and long-term development of PRIGO schools, as well as the fulfilment of their philosophical concept and the evaluation of all processes, is managed by the PRIGO Strategic Board (PSB).
+It consists of six members: three members of the Presidium and three regular members.
+The Presidium of the PRIGO Strategic Board issues instructions on the exercise of establishing rights to schools from the PRIGO group, based on the initiatives of the PRIGO Strategic Board or the PRIGO Programme Board.

-In accordance with its statute, the Strategic Council meets once a month and discusses medium-term and strategic issues.
-The conclusions are then implemented into the operational management of PRIGO schools through an authorised member of the PSC.
-This allows extension to all schools of the PRIGO group, ensuring cooperation of each school and the fulfilment of selected topics.
-The founding rights to PRIGO schools are exercised by the PSC Praesidium or by one of its members, in accordance with the charters or founding documents.
+According to its Regulations, the Strategic Board meets once a month and discusses medium-term and strategic issues.
+The conclusions are then implemented into the operational management of PRIGO schools through an authorized member of the PSB.
+This enables to extend to all schools of the PRIGO group, which ensures the cooperation of constituent schools and the fulfilment of selected topics.
+Establishing rights to PRIGO schools are exercised by the Presidium of PSB or one of its members, following the procedure in accordance with the deed of the establishment.

 Presidency of the Board